elusivecodes/FrostDateTime/README.md

 **Day Period**

-Get the day period in current time zone.
+Get the day period in current time zone and locale.

 - `type` can be either "*long*", "*short*" or "*narrow*", and will default to "*long*" if it is not set.